kragen/derctuo/magnesium-fuel.md

-Under some circumstances, it might be best to first preheat some magnesia by burning magnesium, with little or no gas release, and then use a second, later burst of gas to move the generated heat to where it's needed.
-This decouples the time during which the combustion happens — which may be limited by, for example, considerations such as the one mentioned above of burning the magnesium to solid magnesia fast enough that it doesn't melt into a round mass with little surface area, or inversely by the inability to burn the magnesium as fast as would be desired because of limited surface area — from the time during which the heat is transferred to where it will be used, which
+Under some circumstances, it might be best to first preheat some magnesia by burning magnesium, with little or no gas release, and then use a second, later burst of gas to move the generated heat to where it’s needed.
+This decouples the time during which the combustion happens — which may be limited by, for example, considerations such as the one mentioned above of burning the magnesium to solid magnesia fast enough that it doesn’t melt into a round mass with little surface area, or inversely by the inability to burn the magnesium as fast as would be desired because of limited surface area — from the time during which the heat is transferred to where it will be used, which